2013-2014 Dissemination Subgrants Request for Proposals

 ELIGIBILITY: Charter schools that have been in operation for three (3) or more years.

-NUMBER OF AWARDS: Competitive; approximately three (3) per year.
+NUMBER OF AWARDS: Competitive; approximately 2-3 per year.

-MAXIMUM AWARD: The funding period will be for two (2) years.
-Maximum award amount will be $25,000 per year for a maximum total of $50,000.
+MAXIMUM AWARD: The funding period will be for two (2) years with a maximum award amount of $65,000.

 FUNDING PRIORITY: Priority for funding will be given to applications that target the replication of successful programs or support the start up of new high-quality charter schools to improve student achievement for secondary school students and increase graduation rates.
 Applicants must provide evidence of past student progress or academic achievement, high levels of parental satisfaction and financial viability in order to qualify for this priority.
 Examples would include NECAP yearly assessments, parental surveys, program evaluations, financial and audit documentation, and yearly progress reports.

-REQUEST FOR PROPOSAL: Request for Proposal (RFP) will be posted on the NHDOE web site.
-Successful charter schools operating in their fourth year will be encouraged to apply.
-The deadline for submittal of RFPs will be Friday, June 1, 2012.
+REQUEST FOR PROPOSAL: Successful charter schools operating in their fourth year will be encouraged to apply.

 EXTERNAL REVIEW PROCESS: all dissemination applications will be reviewed for compliance with state and federal laws.
 The NHDOE will appoint a peer review team to review and score all applications.
 This team will be comprised of professionals knowledgeable about charter schools as well as have teaching and/or school administration experience.
 Upon applications are individually reviewed and scored team members will discuss their scoring and make a group recommendation for funding.
 Applicants will receive notification of the status of their application.
 The rubric for the scoring of the dissemination application is based on a 100 point scale - Charter School Dissemination Application Evaluation Rubric